 Our ordinary shares consist of Class A ordinary shares and Class B ordinary shares.
 Each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to 15 votes on all matters subject to vote at general meetings of our company.
 Each Class B ordinary share can be convertible into Class A ordinary share at any time at the option of the holder thereof.
-Class A ordinary shares shall not be convertible into Class B ordinary shares under any circumstances.
-Upon any sale, transfer, assignment or disposition of Class B ordinary shares by a holder thereof to any person or entity that is not Mr. Jianping Kong, Mr. Qifeng Sun or their affiliate (as defined in our currently effective memorandum and articles of association), or upon a change of ultimate beneficial ownership of any Class B ordinary share to any person who is not Mr. Jianping Kong, Mr. Qifeng Sun or their affiliate, such Class B ordinary shares will be automatically and immediately converted into an equal number of Class A ordinary shares.
+Class A ordinary shares shall not be convertible into Class B ordinary shares b ordinary shares under any circumstances.
+Upon any sale, transfer, assignment or disposition of any Class B ordinary shares by a holder thereof to any person or entity that is not Mr. Jianping Kong, Mr. Qifeng Sun or their affiliate (as defined in our currently effective memorandum and articles of association), or upon a change of ultimate beneficial ownership of any Class B ordinary shares will be automatically and immediately converted into an equal number of Class A ordinary shares.
 See "Description of Share Capital."